SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex3/README.md

 > **Note:**
 > When a starter project has been generated the field `CreatedAt` has already been added to the projection view.
 > You will thus get the following error message: *The name CreatedAt is not unique*
-> In this case simply delete the second `CreatedAt` entry.
+> In this case simply delete or comment out the duplicate `CreatedAt` entry.
 >
 > ![enhance_data_model](images/105_adapt_data_model.png)